Nanolx/NanoDroid/README.md

 NanoMod makes several modifications to your ROM:

 !!!
-Note: this README is for versions until 4.2
-!!!       for version 5.0 (currently alpha some
+Note: this README is for version 5.0 and newer (currently in-development)
-!!!       things no longer apply as-is)

-* user-friendly AROMA installer
+* install Magisk and NanoMod Magisk-Module
+  - actual NanoMod is an Overlay to /system which holds the apps
+  - allows for a user-defined list of system apps to be made unavailable (let's call this pseudo-debloat feature)
+  - disabling the NanoMod module in Magisk will revert everything, as it's not actually doing any changes to /system
+  - boot process may take a bit longer as NanoMod is a pretty big Magisk Module
+  - for more information on Magisk visit [XDA Magisk Thread](https://forum.xda-developers.com/apps/magisk)
-* debloat ROM and remove stock CM su binary
+* remove stock CM su binary
+  - required to pass SafetyNet
+  - since LineageOS now often does no longer include that no actual change to /system is done
-* install microG with either unofficial YalpStore or official PlayStore
+* install microG with official PlayStore
   - for more information on microG visit [microG Homepage](http://www.microg.org)
   - with Mozilla location provider backend
   - with Nominatim adress provider backend
+  - microG GmsCore and Play Store modified to allow (in-)app-purchases
 * install F-Droid and many OpenSource applications
   - for more information on F-Droid visit [F-Droid Homepage](http://www.fdroid.org)
-* install The Legend of Zelda tunes
-* install Magisk and companion modules
-  - for more information on Magisk visit [XDA Magisk Thread](https://forum.xda-developers.com/apps/magisk)
 * install GNU Bash Shell
 * install GNU Nano Shell Editor